 INGREDIENTS, VARIATIONS, AND SUBSTITUTIONS

-- Fish Sauce – There are many brands, but there is no substitute.
-This can be found in almost all supermarkets, online, or specialty Asian markets.
+- Fish Sauce - There are many brands, but there is no substitute.
+Fish sauce can be found in almost all supermarkets, online, or specialty Asian markets.

-- Fresh Garlic, Fresh Ginger – Fresh and only fresh will work in this recipe.
+- Fresh Garlic, Fresh Ginger - Fresh and only fresh works in this recipe.

-- Lemongrass – Again, fresh and only fresh.
+- Lemongrass - Again, fresh and only fresh.
 The lemongrass imparts a flavor of lemon with hints of ginger.
-Fresh lemongrass can have floral and minty notes as well.
+Fresh lemongrass has floral and minty notes as well.
 It is very fibrous.
 Use only the more tender inside of the stalk.

 - Sugar - Granulated sugar.
 The sugar will help balance the heat while adding a glaze to the chops while they cook.
 If you don't use sugar, use Stevia.
 I do not recommend using brown sugar, maple syrup, or honey, as the flavors are too intense.